paulbuechner/monday-file-sync/api/README.md

 ## Usage

 The application is wrapped with `PM2` to keep the application running and provide better monitoring.
 For more information visit: [PM2 Documentation](https://pm2.keymetrics.io/docs/usage/quick-start/).

-Chokidar will initialize a watcher detecting file changes over the day and will log them under `logs/changes`.
+`Chokidar` will initialize a watcher detecting file changes over the day and will log them under `logs/changes`.
 The scheduled node job `/index.ts` will take care of uploading the files at the specified time (default: 2am).

+> To test individual functionalities run: `npm run watch:file:dev/prod path/to/file` (relative)

 ```bash
 cd api